 Anderson 100 Series Awning Windows

 Andersen’s 100 series awning windows are made of Fibrex, which makes them twice as strong as vinyl and allows them increased performance when exposed to extreme temperatures.
-Their relatively low price in combination with their great performance values makes this product ideal for many houses.
+Their relatively low price in combination with their great performance makes this product ideal for many houses.
 They have a lifespan of 25-30 years and are water and moisture resistant.
 The product is Energy Star rated and does not contain any toxic components, making them a great option for a sustainable future.
 The window’s frames consist of 40 percent wood fiber (of which the majority is reclaimed from Andersen manufacturing processes) and 60 percent thermoplastic polymer.

 KEY FEATURES: